 Answer: shut your mouth when I’m talking to you.

-- Personal Values.
-First and foremost, you need to figure out what exactly you stand for—that is, what you value.
+This begins with figuring out your values—what exactly you stand for.
 Values are a compass for your behavior and, therefore, the engine of your productivity.

-Focus on The Quality of Your Work, not the Quantity
+2. Focus on the Quality of Your Work, Not the Quantity

 There’s this puritanical ideal of “more work is always better” that permeates the modern culture of work to an almost psychotic degree (especially in the United States).